gist-ailab/drone-MemorySAM/README.md

 ### Data Preparation

-1. Download the DELIVER dataset and place it into the `data/` directory.
+1. Download the DELIVER/MCubes dataset and place it into the `data/` directory.

 ### Running the Model